kaustubhhiware/rose/README.md

 Charlie Sheen was one of the male lead for first 8 seasons, who was replaced by Ashton Kutcher.
 The script writing went horrible, and some correlation in the data was expected.

 The data confers.
 Observing the number of views, S11 and S12 took a big hit.
+S09E01 saw a change in the lead thus the spike in views.
+It was expected to see a spike in views every season finale, but that was not necessarily true here.
 Seeing IMDB, which mostly confers to scriptwriting, Season 9 onwards became really bad, so Ashton wasn't really to blame.

-The second graph in each case has 2 plots.
-Individual ratings(blue) and season average ratings(red).
+## ToDos

+- [ ] Scrape number of seasons from wikipedia page.
+- [ ] Make show urls dynamic.
+(Search wikipedia page and imdb page only by knowing show name)
+- [ ] Print details of episode / movie playing in default video player, akin to x-ray from Amazon Prime.
+- [ ] Tests!
+(Works with other series, but need to detect cornercases)

 ## Licencse